 Kassala Sudan Travel Guide

-Lightweight, breathable fabrics like cotton or linen are for Kassala's intense heat.
+Lightweight, lightweight fabrics such as cotton or linen are for Kassala's intense heat.
 Loose-fitting clothing offers sun and mosquito protection.

 Sudan is a conservative, predominantly Muslim country.
 Modest dress is expected for both men and women.